Allow users to paste spreadsheet data directly

 • Dynamically inject the script inside useEffect (as shown above), or

-• Add directly to HTML:
+• Add directly to your HTML:

 Fields Not Mapping Correctly